Are INFJs more prone to depression?

 Incomplete information can cause us to have the wrong insights.

 We need to use our inferior function, extraverted sensing (Se) to help us collect information so that we can form a better insight.
-The Ni and Se functions work in pair.
+The Ni and Se functions work in pairs.
 However, inexperienced and young INFJs might be too attached to their vision that they become oblivious to the new information and have a narrow perspective.

 Furthermore, sometimes INFJs are too quick to conclude.
 When reality doesn’t coincide with our vision, we think our future is bleak and hopeless.
 But there might be one more piece of information there hasn’t arrived or been presented to us yet.
 One additional piece of information can change our whole perspective.